Skip to main content

 4. Put your challenge in writing, citing the relevant case law or regulatory language.

-5. If the carrier refuses, consider invoking appraisal or consulting an attorney.
+5. If the carrier refuses, consider invoking appraisal or consulting a Public Adjuster for claim negotiation and documentation, or an attorney for legal advice.

 💡